quadri4321/alx-low_level_programming/README.md

-# This is alx low level programming readme file
+# This is a low level programming readme file